hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

 pip install -e .
 ```

-Make sure the package is installed by running `pip list | grep taxifare-model`.
+Make sure the package is installed by running `pip list | grep taxifare`.
 It should print the absolute path to the package.

 ### 1.3) Let's store all our data locally at `~/.lewagon/mlops/`